lisaross/site2context/README.md

 A Python-based tool that extracts content from HTML files and converts it to clean markdown format, preserving the original directory structure while excluding boilerplate elements like headers, footers, and navigation.

-## Overview

-HTML to Markdown Extractor is designed for content managers, technical writers, data scientists, and developers who need to extract the meaningful content from HTML files while converting it to markdown format.
-This tool is particularly useful for:

-- Preparing content for documentation systems
-- Creating clean datasets for LLM training
-- Archiving website content in a readable format
-- Content migration projects

 ## Features

 - **Content Extraction**: Extract main content from HTML files based on CSS selectors